Sheridan Memorial History

 Sheridan Memorial Hospital Association was established in March of 1922.
 A new hospital was built in 1953 with an addition constructed in 1964, bringing the total bed capacity to 32.
 Four years later in 1968, the structure was again expanded, but this time the 27 additional beds were designated for long-term care.
 The 1968 building project also included a new kitchen and dining area.
 In 1979, the east wing of the nursing home was built, bringing the total number of beds available to 89.
 A new emergency room was completed in 1984.
 Over the years a number of hospital beds were converted for use as long-term care beds.
 As of January 1, 1990 our bed complement was 23 hospital beds (including ICU and Post Postpartum) and 66 long term care beds.
 The ever-increasing demand for long-term care beds instituted another building project in July of 1990.
 Upon completion of this project in the spring of 1992 our bed compliment changed to: 19 hospital beds (2 ICU and 2 Postpartum beds included) and 77 long term care beds.

 In 2007 Sheridan Memorial expanded their outpatient services by converting the old basement storage area into a Rehab suite, including a hydrotherapy pool, 3 therapy rooms and a kitchen prep area for Occupational Therapy.
 This expanded area also hosts the Durable Medical Equipment and Home Oxygen Sales and Service department which was acquired in January of 2007, as well as the Home Health and Hospice department.
+The Rehab Department underwent another overhaul in 2020 in expanding its work and exercise area as the department grew in services and clients.

 In November of 2008 Sheridan Memorial re-opened their small clinic to accommodate a need in our community.
 It first began as an Urgent Care Clinic run only in the afternoon.
 The Clinic patient base quickly grew as did the hours.
 In December 2010 Sheridan Memorial Clinic received their Rural Health Clinic designation and later expanded it's hours from 9:00 to 4:30, Monday through Friday.
 Clinic hours are currently 8:00 to 5:00, Monday through Friday.